Email scam promises millions from American soldier in Syria

-WEST MICHIGAN -- If you're familiar with inbox spam promising to make you an instant multi-millionaire, then you know any emails promising a windfall of cash is a scam.
+WEST MICHIGAN -- If you're familiar with inbox spam promising to make you an instant multi-millionaire, then you know any emails promising a windfall of cash are a scam.

 "They're random.
 There's no reason you'd be getting it in the first place," Phil Catlett, the president of the Better Business Bureau said.